Hero background

 🏙️ Your accommodation in Seoul (Hongdae)

-You'll stay at a special guesthouse in the heart of Hongdae, Seoul's young and creative neighbourhood.
-The atmosphere blends Buddhist spirit with urban life: peaceful and community-oriented, yet just steps from cafés, shops, markets and quick connections to the rest of the city.
+You'll stay at a special guesthouse in the heart of Hongdae, the city's young, creative neighbourhood.
+The place blends a Buddhist spirit with city life: calm and communal, but a few steps from cafés, shops, markets and quick links to the rest of Seoul.

 Air conditioning and heating in every room

-Bed linen and towels provided, safe and personal lock
+Linen and towels provided, safe and personal locker

-Shared bathrooms, gender-separated, with hot showers and Western-style facilities
+Shared bathrooms, separated by gender, with hot showers and Western-style facilities

 🍽️ Meals & spaces